Angelo Badalamenti: Other projects

 Badalamenti composed some of the score for the opening ceremony of the 1992 Summer Olympics in Barcelona.

 Live performances

+In April of 2009, Badalamenti performed at Change Begins Within, a benefits concert hosted by the David Lynch Foundation, headlined by Paul McCartney.
+The performance was held at the Radio City Music Hall and included Eddie Vedder, Sheryl Crowe and Ringo Starr, among others.

 Badalamenti performed at a concert entitled "The Music of David Lynch" in 2015, in recognition of the tenth anniversary of the David Lynch Foundation.
 The performance was held at Ace Hotel Los Angeles and included Julee Cruise and other artists known for collaborating with Lynch.

 Personal life

 Badalamenti and his wife, Lonny, married in 1968 and had two children.
 He died of natural causes at his home in Lincoln Park, New Jersey, on December 11, 2022, at age 85.
 Following his death, several industry figures paid tribute to Badalamenti.
-David Lynch, during his daily installment of Weather Report on December 12, said, "Today—no music".
+David Lynch, during his daily installment of Weather Report on December 12, said: "Today—no music".